zeditor01/cdc_examples/C008_cdcdb2zos.md

 * It deals with the practical considerations for implementing Db2 z/OS as a CDC data source.
 * It's scope is limited to a "basic up and running guide", and is intended to be easy to follow (assuming a base of z/OS and Db2 z/OS practical experience).
+* It does not attempt to cover all the product's features.
 * Comprehensive details of the product's features are covered in <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=replication-infosphere-cdc-db2-zos">IBM CDC knowledge centre.</a>

 It is part of a series of documents providing practical worked examples and guidance for seting up CDC Replication between mainframe data sources and mid-range or Cloud targets.
-The complete set of articles can be accessed using the links at the very top of this page.
+The complete set of articles can be accessed using the README link at the very top of this page.

+<br><hr>

 <h2 id="1.0">1.
 Introduction to CDC for Db2 z/OS</h2>